joaosilva21/Thesis-Scripts-Assess-of-DAST-Tools-against-OWASP-Top-10-vulns/README.md

 2. main script <br>
    Based on the "configurations" made in the setup folder will execute its tasks:
+   * Unzip the results.zip file in the template/results folder
    * Run the following command:
      ```shellscript
      [your-disk]:[name-path]\template> python script.py